oils-for-unix/oils/doc/ref/chap-osh-assign.md

   element, where the original value is stored at index `0`.
 If the assignment is performed through an assignment builtin and flag `-A` is supplied to the builtin, the assignment creates a BashAssoc with one element, where the original value is stored at key `"0"`, instead of a BashArray.
-If the assignment operator is `+=`, OSH issues an error "Can't append an array to string", while Bash is permissive.
 - When the LHS is an indexed or associative arrays, the original array is directly used for the modification target.
 If the assignment is performed through an assignment builtin and mismatching flag